Edmund Roberts (diplomat): Early life

-Roberts the merchant
+Career

+Shipping
-Roberts entered the New England triangular trade as shipowner and his own supercargo, but never as a captain.

-Robert Hopkins Miller says Roberts lost his accumulated wealth in a series of misfortunes, but succeeded in 1823 in being appointed US Consul at Demerara.
-However, Miller erroneously places Demerara on the east coast of Africa, and does not mention the Demerara rebellion of 1823.
+Roberts entered the New England triangular trade as shipowner and his own supercargo but never as a captain.
+Robert Hopkins Miller says Roberts lost his accumulated wealth in a series of misfortunes, but he succeeded in 1823 in being appointed US consul at Demerara.
+However, Miller erroneously places Demerara on the east coast of Africa and does not mention the Demerara rebellion of 1823.
 "The 1823 revolt had a special significance...[in that i]t attracted attention in Britain inside and outside Parliament to the terrible evil slavery and the need to abolish it."

-Roberts' own account mentions neither Demerara nor the slave revolt but his palpable aversion to slavery colors his negotiating stance, where subjects act as slaves to the king).
+Roberts' own account mentions neither Demerara nor the slave revolt but his palpable aversion to slavery colors his negotiating stance, where subjects act as slaves to the king.

 By 1827, nearly impoverished by depredations of French and Spanish privateers on his ships in the West Indies, he chartered Mary Ann to trade in the Indian Ocean.
-Roberts arrived in the port of Zanzibar in October 1827, and the next year, had an audience with the newly arrived Said bin Sultan, Sultan of Muscat and Oman, who was so anxious to counterbalance British influence that he asked Roberts to escort some vessels to the United States to petition for trade.

-Roberts promised to bring the matter up with his Government.
+Roberts arrived in the port of Zanzibar in October 1827 and the next year had an audience with the newly arrived Said bin Sultan, Sultan of Muscat and Oman, who was so anxious to counterbalance British influence that he asked Roberts to escort some vessels to the United States to petition for trade.
+Roberts promised to bring the matter up with his government.
 Upon returning, he wrote U.S. Senator Levi Woodbury, a personal friend, of the aggravations endured by American shipping, that might be alleviated by negotiating commercial treaties.

-To the farthest port of the rich Indies
+Diplomatic endeavors

 The stage was set for Roberts diplomatic career by Salem's trade with China and the East Indies.
 Pursuits of members of the East India Marine Society, established in 1799 and composed of those who had sailed beyond the Cape of Good Hope or Cape Horn as masters or supercargoes contributed to the beginnings of US international relations during the period of 1788 to 1845.
 From 1826 to 1832, John Shillaber, American consul in Batavia, sent a series of letters suggesting that he be empowered to negotiate trade treaties.

-Martin van Buren replied in a letter dated 13 December 1830, sent over the signature of clerk Daniel Brent, requesting a more precise knowledge of the nature and character of the governments in question, and more details on difficulties encountered.
-Matters came to a head after Charles Moses Endicott, master of the merchantman Friendship of Salem, engaged in the spice trade on the Sumatran coast, returned to report the brig Governor Endicott, also of Salem, and James Monroe of New York, had recaptured his ship from pirates who had plundered her, murdering several crewmen.